pratyush2331/File-Compression-Huffman-Coding/README.md

 4. **Compression:** Replace the original characters with their corresponding Huffman codes to compress the data.

 5. **Decompression:** Reconstruct the original data by traversing the Huffman Tree using the encoded data.

+## Tech Stack Used :
+- HTML
+- CSS
+- JavaScript

+> NOTE :
+> I built this as a part of project component
+> under Course name - Data Structures and Algorithms.